1.6 How does an archive make data available?

 Access categories

 The license that a depositor assigns to a data set determines the level of access and the availability for reuse that can be offered by the data archive.
-Many data archives for social science data offer the following categories of access:
+Many data archives offer the following categories of access:

 • open access: no restrictions to access